jyscardioid/jooyeon-kim.github.io/_posts/2020-06-30-tensorboard-in-a-docker-container.md

 ssh <user>@<host> -p 8082
 ```

-In a remote container, run Tensorboard with port 6006.
+In a remote container, run Tensorboard with 6006 (the default port).
 ```bash
 tensorboard --logdir lightning_logs
 ```